toasterparty/randomprime/doc/quality_of_life.md

 ### Sequence break-induced Soft-Locks
 - Fix suntower deleting flaahgra item
-- Fix research lab aether wall akwardness
+- Fix research lab aether wall not being destroyed after reseach core item
-- Fix observatory only being solvable upon first entering
+- Fix observatory puzzle not being solveable after research core item
 - Fix observatory door lock soft-lock
-- Fix mines security station soft-lock
+- Fix mines security station door lock soft-lock
-- Fix gravity chamber grapple point not respawning after room is unloaded
 - Fix central dynamo crash
+- Fix soft-lock in hive totem

 ### Randomizer-Induced Bugfixes
-- Fix shitty room default spawn points*
+- Fix rooms with bad default spawn points
     - Missile Station Mines
     - Piston Tunnel
     - Ruined Fountain
     - Landing Site (small only)
     - Chozo -> Magmoor Elevator room (small only)

-# Level 2 - Cosmetic
+- Patch Metroid Prime (Exo + Essence) to remain dead permanently after killing once
+- Fix processing center access crash
+- Fix door in Ventillation Shaft Section B being permanently locked on 2nd pass
+- Fix crash in Elite Quarters when obtaining a new suit before Omega Pirate death cutscene (multiworld)

+## Cosmetic Improvements `"qolCosmetic": true`
-- remove all of the "wow look at samus so happy to have this cool upgrade" cutscenes (e.g. Space Jump)
+- remove all of the item aquisition cutscenes (e.g. Space Jump)
-- remove all but 1 of the file select background videos, so that during races, everyone spawns into the game at the same RTA
+- remove all but 1 of the file select background videos so that during races, everyone spawns into the game at the same RTA
 - remove all but 1 of the attract videos to make copying the game to your wii faster
 - skip item acquisition pop-up message
 - make the morph ball HUD says `X/Y` instead of just `X`
 - If impact crater is skipped, go straight to credits instead of watching the escape sequence

-# Level 3 - Logical

-*Go Backwards*

-This section is broken up into each affected gameplay area:
-- Main plaza door 2-ways
-- power crashed frigate door from the back
-- scan through research lab hydra from the back
-- turn off the main quarry barrier from the back
-- Go through lower mines backwards
-    - remove PCA locks
-    - remove EQ Access locks
-    - scan through MQB barrier from the back
-    - turn off MQA barrier from the back (metroid aggro trigger)
-    - scan through elite control from the back

-# Level 4 - Minor Cutscenes
-These are cutscenes which don't affect gameplay much if removed.
-- research lab aether
-- temple security station
-- energy core
-- magmoor workstation (except for the first one so you can still FJ)
-- all of the "wow look the power is on" in frigate
-- life grove (the ghosts cutscene is left in because they just leave the map and never come back lmao)
-- main plaza
-- phendrana shorelines (the ridley cutscene is left in)
-- main quarry
-- lava lake
-- tower of light
-- vault
-- sun tower
-- training chamber
-- watery hall
-- hall of the elders (just the bomb slots cutscenes are removed)
-- crossway
-- geothermal core
-- vent shaft
-- chozo ice temple
-- phendrana canyon
-- ruined courtyard
-- observatory
-- control tower
-- research core

-# Level 5 - Major Cutscenes
-Includes all of the above cutscenes and...
-- Arrive/Depart cutscenes for all elevators
-- landing site
-- hive totem
-- ruined shrine
-- burn dome
-- sunchamber (the first 2 seconds of the death cutscene are left in to reposition the player and give pre-floaty)
-- phen shorelines (ridley cutscene)
-- quarantine cave
-- mine security station
-- elite control
-- elite research
-- central dynamo (kept the bomb jump out of the maze cutscene, otherwise, slow players will get left down there lmao)
-- mqa
-- elite quarters
-- all of metroid prime
-- hall of the elders
-- artifact temple
-- end cinema
+- Make the vines in arboretum still stay on the ghost layer so that players know to shoot the rune before scanning

+## Logical Quality of Life

+*There are several single-option quality of life options affecting logic which can be selected:*

+- `"phazonEliteWithoutDynamo"`: Provide access to the Phazon Elite in Elite Research without the maze item
+- `"mainPlazaDoor"`: Enable the etank ledge door in Main Plaza
+- `"backwardsLabs"`: Scan the barrier control panel in research lab aether from both sides
+- `"backwardsFrigate"`: Open the first powered door in frigate from the backside, even if unpowred.
+- `"backwardsUpperMines"`: Automatically turn off main quarry barrier from the back
+- `"backwardsLowerMines"`: Remove processing center access locks, remove elite quarters access lock, scan through Metroid Quarantine B barrier from both sides, turn off Metroid Quarantine A barrier when approaching from the back, scan through the elite control barrier from both sides

+## Cutscene Remove `"qolCutscenes": "<level>"`

+There are 4 cutscene levels to choose from:
+- `"original"`: Same as vanilla
+- `"competitive"`: Removes cutscenes (none of which reposition the player), that do not have any weird gameplay side-effects.
+- `"minor"`: Removes cutscenes (none of which reposition the player), some of which moderately effect how the game is played after the cutscene is triggered.
+- `"major"`: Removes as many cutscenes as possible without breaking the game or common exploits.
+Some cutscenes don't even speed up the game when removed.
+This is more of a novel setting.

+## Scan Point Quality of Life
+*In many rooms where you could not previously, you can now identify what an item is using scan visor.
+For example, the item in upper phendrana shorelines now has an extra scan point outside the tower near the item which mirrors the item's description.*